carolinaamg/dnds_archaea/README.md

 Moreover, this repository provides example input files to go from genome files to the final statistical analyses to compare two models.

-## This repository is part of the book chapter: "Title".
+## This repository is part of the book chapter: "Title", where we provide a detailed summary of the scripts to estimate dN/dS.